- What is Human Growth Hormone (HGH)?

 - 14.4% loss of fat on average after 6 months without dieting;

-- Decrease in muscle pain and joint pain brought on by the process of aging;
+- A decrease in muscle pain and joint pain brought on by the process of aging;

 - Increase in sex drive, as well as an increase in terms of sexual performance;